 Basic funeral costs can start around $5000 to upwards of $15,o00 for the average price.

 On the other hand, if you opt for a Catholic funeral service with the whole nine yards including burial in a mausoleum, the costs are well into $35,000-$40,000.

 The moral of the funeral costs story is that if you have a wish to be buried a certain way then start saving now.

 How To Research Funeral Costs In Your Area

 My advice is if you know what area or funeral home you would like your service done at you can do a few things to find out costs.

 - Go to the funeral home website where almost all list pricing for their services.

 - Make a phone call and perhaps an appointment to visit with a funeral director to talk about the process and costs involved.

 - Call the church to see what costs would be involved with hiring the priest for a mass or service at the funeral home or burial.

 - Shop around for funeral flowers for casket arrangements to get average costs

 - Find out whether the funeral home you choose allows you to buy a casket or urn from a third party or what the costs are of the caskets and urns they sell.
 Some funeral homes will allow you to buy a casket outside of the home but consider shipping costs and timing as well.

 - Also, don’t be afraid to ask for a bundle discount if you plan on using quite a few of the services at the funeral home.

 Costs of Buying A Casket

-Some examples of third party casket and urn sellers in Canada.
+Some examples of the third-party casket and urn sellers in Canada.

 Below is an example of a casket you can buy from Costco Canada and the cost of it.